10 Reasons To Visit Porto, Portugal

 Many travelers visit new cities in search of a perfect photo opportunity.
 Luckily Porto has many of them.

-You can also pay 4 Euros to climb the Torre Dos Clerigos and enjoy a panoramic view of the city.
+You can also climb the Torre Dos Clerigos and enjoy a panoramic view of the city.

 5. Cheap Shopping